 Can you freeze peanut butter and jelly bars?

-If you prefer to use jelly, I would reduce the amount to 8 or 10 ounces instead of the 12.5 ounces of jam noted in the recipe.
+If you prefer to use jelly I would reduce the amount to 8 or 10 ounces instead of the 12.5 ounces of jam noted in the recipe.

 We share a lot of delicious dessert recipes here at SRFD, and all are well tested and approved by our terrific group of taste testers.

 Make these for your next picnic, potluck, lunchbox treat or tailgating party and bask in the compliments.
 These uniquely comforting bars have a personality all their own.

 Thanks for PINNING!

-- ½ cup unsalted butter room temperature
+- ½ cup unsalted butter room temperature (8 tablespoons or 4oz)

 - ½ cup smooth peanut butter

-- 1 cup light brown sugar packed
+- 1 cup light brown sugar packed (226g)

-- 1 egg
+- 1 egg room temperature

 - 1 teaspoon vanilla

-- 1 ¼ cups all-purpose flour
+- 1 ¼ cups all-purpose flour (156g)

-- 1 cup quick cooking oats
+- 1 cup quick cooking oats (80g)

-- ½ cup old-fashioned oats
+- ½ cup old-fashioned oats (40g)

 - ½ teaspoon baking soda